Superbition/Celestte-Docs/docs/database/query-builder.md

 ### Update or Insert

-You may come across a situation where you want to update a record but if it does not exist then insert it, Polyel provides you with `updateOrInsert` to achieve this.
+You may come across a situation where you want to update a record but if it does not exist then insert it, Voltis provides you with `updateOrInsert` to achieve this.
 This method 1st expects a condition to be passed in as a way to see if the record exists first, then the 2nd argument is the key value pairs to update the row with.

 ```
 $updateOrInsert = $results = DB::table('user')